audryhsu/notes-app-express/README.md

 # notes-app-express
-Backend Express server for notes app.
+Note app to create and store notes using Express, NodeJS, MongoDB.
 Part of Fullstack Open.